Pavithra-Christy/social-links-profile/README.md

 - Improve on implementing more complex responsive design patterns.
 - Explore additional CSS animation techniques to enhance interactivity.
-- Experiment with accessibility features like ARIA roles to make web pages more inclusive.

 ### Useful Resources